swapneelparanjpe/Spydark/README.md

 ### 3) Enter username and password for social media login in /users/utils.py
 <br>

-### 4) Create mongodb atlas account and enter driver code in in /users/utils.py
+### 4) Create mongodb atlas account and enter driver code in /users/utils.py
 <br>

-### 5) Download Tor browser and configure Torcc hash pashword.
-Use the password in /users/minicrawlbot.py
+### 5) Download Tor browser and configure Torcc hash password.
+Use the password in /users/darkweb_crawler.py
 <br>

 ### 6) Download latest chromedriver (for selenium) and save in /chromedriver_win32